 - Information security.
 Defined in ISO/IEC 27000.

-Unpredictable-random implementations (also known as "cryptographically strong" or "cryptographically secure" RNGs) seek to generate random numbers that are cost-prohibitive to predict.
-Such implementations are indispensable in information security contexts, such as—
+Cryptographic RNGs (also known as "cryptographically strong" or "cryptographically secure" RNGs) seek to generate random numbers that are cost-prohibitive to predict.
+Such RNGs are indispensable in information security contexts, such as—

 - generating keying material, such as encryption keys,

 - generating random passwords, nonces, or session identifiers,

 - generating "salts" to vary hash codes of the same password,

 - use in communications between two networked computers,